YunoHost/ynh-dev/README.md

 ### Troubleshooting

-If you experiment network issues with your lxd during rebuild container steps.
+If you experiment network issues with your incus during rebuild container steps.
 Probably your container are not able to get a local IP with DHCP.

-It could be due to bridge conflict (for example if you have lxc installed too) or dnsmasq port already used.
+It could be due to bridge conflict (for example if you have incus installed too) or dnsmasq port already used.

 This [ticket](https://github.com/YunoHost/issues/issues/1664) could help.